Occasional travel - Occasional non-emergency travel may be required.

 To qualify for this position at the IC-12 ($81,548) level, your resume must demonstrate at least one full year of specialized experience equivalent to the IC-11 level in federal service.
 This experience may have been gained in the federal government, a state or local government, a non-profit organization, the private sector, or as a volunteer; however, your resume must clearly describe at least one year of the following specialized experience:

-In addition to the minimum qualifications described above, you must meet the following requirement(s) to be considered qualified for the position (a transcript must be provided with your application):
+Selective Placement Factor: In addition to the minimum qualifications described above, you must meet the following requirement(s) to be considered qualified for the position:

 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g. Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills, and provides valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.